 How loud is the audio alarm on the Base Station?

 Does this device have a Panic Button?

 Yes.
 There is a panic option on the keypad which sends the police right away.
 To trigger the panic function, hold down the x and checkmark keys on the keypad.

 There is also a separate wall mounted Panic Button that can be placed anywhere within the home.

 Will the Ring Alarm be compatible with other alarm systems or third-party Z-wave devices?

-No. Other Z-Wave products will connect to Ring Alarm but only Ring-certified Z-Wave products will be covered under the Ring Protect Plus professional monitoring plan.
+No. Other Z-Wave products will connect to Ring Alarm but only Ring-certified Z-Wave products will be covered under the Ring Protect plan with professional monitoring plan.

 Is Ring Alarm compatible with existing wired door and window sensors?